count-negative/Configurable-Menu/README.md

 Add new languages:
 --------------
-  - Unsupported yet.
+  - New languages are not yet supported.

 Change Log:
 ==============
 0.8-Beta
-   - The Accessible bar it's now configurable and have two drag and drop areas(Places and Apps(systems)).
+   - The accessible panel is now configurable and has two drag and drop areas ( Places and Apps).
-   - Implemented new places items(PC, Desktop, Home and Trash).
+   - Implemented new “Places” fields (PC, Desktop, Home, Network and Trash).
-   - You can add item to accessible bar with submenu and drag and drop option, also places.
+   - You can add items to the accessible panel with a submenu and a drag and drop operation.
-   - The Favorites buttons have now submenu .
+   - The Favorites icons have now submenus.
-   - Reduced the width of search item in windows 7 theme to be the same size or less of Favorites area.
+   - Reduced the width of search item on windows 7 layout to be the same size or less of favorites area.
-   - Power Buttons have now several themes that can be selected.
+   - System buttons have now several layouts available.
-   - The Accessible bar can have icons or not now.
+   - The accessible panel can have icons or not.
-   - Categories can have icons or not now.
+   - Categories can have icons or not.
-   - You can remove the Box Pointer of Menu if you want.
+   - You can remove the box pointer from the menu.
-   - Implementation of Separator with configurable options.
+   - Implementation of separators, with configurable options.
-   - Hover Icon can have configurable border now.
+   - The Hover Icon has a configurable border now.
-   - Now you can align the menu to the corner.
+   - Now you can align the menu to the screen edge.
-   - When you can resize the menu, now appear a mark in the corresponding corner.
+   - When the menu is re-sizable, a mark appears on the corresponding corner.
-   - Now you can put the menu in full screen mode.
+   - Now you can expand the menu to full screen mode.
-   - Now you can have the app description in the menu apps items buttons.
+   - Now you can have the application description in the application entries.
-   - Now you can controlling the maximum size of the apps items buttons.
+   - Now you can control the maximum size of the application icons.

 0.7-Beta
    - Fixed a bug in the keyboard navigation, and add for more componets.